 This is a follow up story for East Meets Dress.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, I’m Vivian and I’m one of the co-founders of East Meets Dress.
 We’re the first modern fashion company to modernize Chinese wedding dresses (known as cheongsams or qipaos) and bring more Asian-American representation and inclusion to the traditional wedding industry.

 We combine contemporary cultural designs, quality craftsmanship, and a dedicated customer experience to help brides celebrate their culture in style.